yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 ## Learning Goals

-* Write a class, and objects from that class
+* Write a class and create objects from that class
 * Explain the difference between a class and an object
 * Create dynamic objects using the `init` function and properties